 Some of our current goals are:

 So, how would travelling for Eid detract from or contribute to these goals?

 Well, it would not support our plan for the following reasons:

 On the other hand:

-List all of your goals – even especially the embarrassing ones.
-For example, I would like to travel to at least 75 countries in my lifetime (I'm currently at less than 20), but that goal is less of a priority to me at the moment.
-Our future plans include continuing to travel, so it’s not like this is the last chance we will ever have.
-So, what’s important to you?
+List all of your goals – even (or especially) the embarrassing ones.
+What’s important to you?
 Prioritize your goals according to your most pressing desires and other important criteria like timing, how much money you will need, where your heart is pulling you, etc.

 I'm proud of our decision to really think about this and be intentional.
-And I hope you can find some value in this post as you join The Conscious Expat Community - expats who are committed to living a more intentional and authentic life.
+And I hope you can find some value in this post as you begin the journey towards a more intentional and authentic life.